wilsleygermano/useless_facts/README.md

 <img src="./screenshots/screenshot.png" width="200">

-This project was presented through the 6th week of Snow Academy (a Snow Man Labs initiative).
+This project was presented through week six of Snow Academy (a Snow Man Labs initiative).

 Its intent is very simple: the user presses the "random" button to get an useless, but true, fact.
 This whole process is possible thanks to the "Random Useless Facts" API (https://uselessfacts.jsph.pl/).